scipy-conference/scipy_proceedings/papers/klaus_greff/paper.rst

 ---------------
 An important goal of Sacred is to collect all the necessary information to make computational experiments reproducible.
 The result of such an experiment depends on many factors including: the source code, versions of the used packages, system libraries, data-files, the host system, and (pseudo-)randomness.
-Tools for reproducible research such as ReproZip :cite:`chirigati2016reprozip`, CDE :cite:`guo2012`, PTU :cite:`pham2013using` and CARE :cite:`janin2014care` trace and package all datafiles and libraries used during a run at the system level.
+Tools for reproducible research, such as ReproZip :cite:`chirigati2016reprozip`, CDE :cite:`guo2012`, PTU :cite:`pham2013using` and CARE :cite:`janin2014care` trace and package all datafiles and libraries used during a run at the system level.
 While these tools are the right way to *ensure* reproducibility, they come with a significant overhead in terms of time and space.
 Sacred in contrast aims to provide a practical *default option*, that captures *most* relevant information.
 By keeping the overhead and required manual work at a minimum, it becomes a feasible to use it *always*.